oneapi-src/oneTBB/rfcs/proposed/task_group_dynamic_dependencies/README.md

 The obvious next extension is to add a mechanism for specifying dependencies between tasks.
-In the most conservative view, it should only be legal to add additional predecessors / in-dependencies to tasks in the pre-submitted state.
+In the most conservative view, it should only be legal to add additional predecessors / in-dependencies to tasks in the deferred state.
-After a task starts executing or is completed, it doesn’t make sense to add additional predecessors, since it’s too late for them to delay the start of the task’s execution.
+After a task starts is completed, it doesn’t make sense to add additional predecessors, since it’s too late for them to delay the start of the task’s execution.

+It can make sense to add additional predecessors to a task that is currently executing if the executing task is suspended until those additional dependencies complete.
+However, in this proposal we do not intend to support this suspension model.

 For a task in the submitted state, there can be a race between adding a new predecessor and the scheduler deciding to execute the task when its currently known predecessors have completed.
 We will revisit the discussion of adding predecessors to submitted tasks in the next section when we discuss recursively grown task graphs.

-Having mostly settled the question about when a predecessors can be safely added, then next question is what can be added as a predecessor task?
-The most user-friendly answer is to have no limitation; any valid task_handle can act as a predecessor.
+Having mostly settled the question about when a predecessors can be added, then next question is what can be added as a predecessor task?
+The most user-friendly answer is to have no limitation; any valid `task_handle` can act as a predecessor.
 In many cases, a developer may only know what work must be completed before a task can start but does not know the state of that work.